Best Known For

 Answer questions and see how you rank against other players.Play Now

-At the time, it was almost unheard of for blacks to openly accuse whites in court, and by doing so Wright put his own life in grave danger.
+In an act of extraordinary bravery, Moses Wright took the stand and identified Bryant and Milam as Till's kidnappers and killers.
+At the time, it was almost unheard of for blacks to openly accuse whites in court, and by doing so, Wright put his own life in grave danger.

 Coming only one year after the Supreme Court's landmark decision in Brown v.
-Board of Education mandated the end of racial segregation in public schools, Till's death provided an important catalyst for the American Civil Rights Movement.
-One hundred days after Emmett Till's murder, Rosa Parks refused to give up her seat on an Alabama city bus, sparking the yearlong Montgomery bus boycott.
-Nine years later, Congress passed the Civil Rights Act of 1964, outlawing many forms of racial discrimination and segregation, one year later it passed the Voting Rights Act outlawing discriminatory voting practices.
+Board of Education mandated the end of racial segregation in public schools, Emmett Till's death provided an important catalyst for the American Civil Rights Movement.
+One hundred days after Till's murder, Rosa Parks refused to give up her seat on an Alabama city bus, sparking the yearlong Montgomery Bus Boycott.
+Nine years later, Congress passed the Civil Rights Act of 1964, outlawing many forms of racial discrimination and segregation.
+In 1965, the Voting Rights Act, outlawing discriminatory voting practices, was passed.

 © 2013 A+E Networks.
 All rights reserved.

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Your Friends' Connections